aludnam/inmf/README.txt

 Non-negative matrix factorisation algorithm with iterative restarts (iNMF).
+Code by Ondrej Mandula, May 2013.
 Tested in MATLAB2008b.

-CONTENT:

-ddivergence.m
-estimateK.m
-imageTiles.m
-inmf.m
-inmf_main.m
-makeHiRes.m
-nmf.m
-normL.m
-npatch.m
-patchCorner.m
-setDefaultValuesPeval.m
-showPatches.m
-stitch.m

-Type 'help inmf" for more information.
+To accompany the paper

+"Localisation microscopy with quantum dots using non-negative matrix factorisation" by Ondrej Mandula, Ivana Sumanovac, Rainer Heintzmann, Christopher K. I. Williams (2013).

 USAGE:

-To run inmf with default settings (saved in setDefaultValuesPeval.m):
+To run inmf with default settings (saved in setDefaultValuesPeval.m) do:

 inmf_main(<input data>,<output directory>)

-<input data> is a 3D matrix (nx X ny X T, nx,ny - number of pixels in x,y direction, T - number of time frames).
+<input data> is a 3D matrix (nx X ny X T, nx,ny - number of pixels in x,y
+direction, T - number of time frames).

-Output will be saved in <output direcotry> directory.
+Output will be saved in <output directory> directory.

 Type "help inmf_main" for more information.
+See also Contents.m file.

 EXAMPLES:

-General example of the iNMF evaluation.
-Examples/example.m

-To reproduce the figures in the paper:

-Fig.4 - simulated data:
-Examples/example_fig4_sim.m

-Fig.4 - experimental data:
-Examples/example_fig4_exp.m

-Fig.7 - experimental data:
-Examples/example_fig7.m
+These are found in the Examples directory.

+Example 1)

+Run the code example.m.
+The data is simulated from 8 sources; the true sources are shown in Figure 13. peval.Kinput=12 sources are specified in the code.

+Observe the estimated sources updating over time.
+Note that after iteration j, sources (j+1) to K are re-initialized to noise.

+Example 2)

+Run example_fig4_sim.m.
+This is simulated data in a # shape, as shown in Fig 4 (top row) in the paper.
+The number of sources is estimated to be 30, based on PCA.
+10 runs are carried out, and the results across runs are combined.

+Example 3)

+Run example_fig4_exp.m.
+This is real data of a 18 X 18 pixel region of QD-labelled tubulin, as shown in Fig 4 (bottom row) in the paper.
+The number of sources is estimated to be 34, based on PCA.
+10 runs are carried out, and the results across runs are combined.

+Example 4)

+Run example_fig7.m.
+This is real data of out-of-focus QDs as shown in Fig. 7 of the paper.
+The number of sources is estimated to be 22, based on PCA.

+LICENCE:

+Permission is granted for anyone to copy, use, or modify these programs for purposes of research or education, provided this copyright notice is retained, and note is made of any changes that have been made.

+These programs are distributed without any warranty, express or implied.
+As these programs were written for research purposes only, they have not been tested to the degree that would be advisable in any important application.
+All use of these programs is entirely at the user's own risk.